 If you have a child to be baptized, please call the Business Office to register.
 A preparation class is required for parents.

 The Sacrament of Reconciliation is on Saturday afternoon from 3:30 - 4 PM in the church.

-To be married at our Church, you must be in good standing with the Church.
-Call the Business Office at least at six months prior to any arrangements.
+Marriage To be married at our Church, you must be in good standing with the Church.
+Call Business Office at least 6 months prior to any other arrangements.

 St Gabriel Mission became an independent parish, May 9, 1946 after serving the expanding Milford shoreline community since 1908.
 The roots of St. Gabriel Church go back to the first Roman Catholic Church of Milford - St Mary.